 The Nikon Z6 and Z7 are great, but not all photographers want a full-frame camera.
 The Z50 has plenty to offer experienced photographers, with a solid build and a comprehensive feature set.
-We’ve yet to perform our full Nikon Z50 review, but the early signs are very good, it’s an appealing camera.
+We’re in the process to performing our full Nikon Z50 review and the early signs are very good, it’s an appealing camera.
+Scroll down to see our first thoughts and a selection of our sample images.

 |Price at Launch||£849/$ body only, £989/$ with 16-50mm lens, £1,199/$ with 16-50mm and 50-250mm lenses, £989/$ Body with FTZ adaptor, £1,129/$ with 16-50mm and FTZ adaptor|